-These garlic soy green beans are easy, delicious and cook quickly with the help of a pressure cooker.
+These green beans with soy sauce and garlic are easy and delicious.
+The best part is they cook quickly with the help of a pressure cooker.

 Have you ever found yourself in a side dish rut?
 I know I have.
 We tend to eat the same handful of vegetables over and over and I’m not always creative with how I fix them.

 This green bean recipe is sure to break you out of that rut.
 They are easy, flavorful and get tender crisp with almost no effort at all.
 Have your pressure cooker do the work for you!

 So when I saw fresh green beans on sale, I was excited to get them.